 9 out of 10 of the cars, trucks and SUVs on the road today are approved by their manufacturer to run on E15, representing 97% of the unleaded fuel sold in the United States.
 E15 has a higher octane rating and typically costs less than regular unleaded.
 This gives the retailer a lower-priced, higher-octane fuel to post on the price sign to attract consumers.

 The RFA has developed an E15 Retailer Handbook to provide fuel retailers with regulatory and technical guidance to legally store and sell E15.
 This includes sample checklists, labeling options, questions to contemplate regarding offering E15, and requirements retailers must execute before proceeding.
+We have also developed a simple "how to" document to legally sell E15 including graphics on possible hose configurations.

 The U.S. EPA requires a Misfueling Mitigation Plan for a retailer to offer E15 to consumers.
 RFA is available to assist retailers with the process, which includes: